caiiiycuk/js-dos-docs/Writerside/topics/Subscription.md

 ![Login Tab](login_tab.jpg)
 {style="block"}

-When you are logged, you will see your name and current subscription.
+When you are logged in, you will see your name and current subscription.

 ## Subscribe